-One of the downsides is when heated under the sun, stainless steel bows can boil up faster than any other types of bowls.
+One of the downsides is when heated under the sun, stainless steel bows can boil up faster than any other type of bowls.

-Also when you look at them, well, there is not much variations between one brand to the next.
+Also when you look at them, well, there are not many variations between one brand to the next.

-However, suffice to say, stainless steel dog bowl is a better option than the others.
+However, suffice to say, a stainless steel dog bowl is a better option than the others.